Very Up & Co

-Very Up & Co (= Uscha Pohl and Company) is a contemporary art gallery in New York City and London that describes itself as covering "art, fashion and design" and stages exhibitions, art and fashion events in London, New York City and Paris.
+VERY UP & CO (= Uscha Pohl and Company) is a cross cultural art space in New York City that describes itself as covering "art, fashion, design and ecology" and stages exhibitions and events in London, New York City, Düsseldorf, Mallorca and Paris.

-It was founded in 1996 in TriBeCa, Lower Manhattan, New York, by entrepreneur, artist and art collector and German expat Uscha Pohl, who is the present director and curator.
+It was founded in 1996 in TriBeCa, Lower Manhattan, New York, by artist, designer, curator and German expat Uscha Pohl, who is the present director.

-In September 1997, Very Up & Co launched the international art magazine Very, which is published twice a year.
+In September 1997, VERY UP & CO launched the international art magazine VERY, edited by Uscha Pohl.

 In 2004, the gallery opened its branch in London.